ICB-DCM/pyABC/doc/sampler.rst

    abc-redis-manager info --host=111.111.111.111

 again, assuming 111.111.111.111 is the IP of the Redis server.
+If password protection is used, you need to specify the password via ``--password=PASSWORD``.
 If no sampling has happened yet, the output should look like

 .. code:: bash

-   Workers=None Evaluations=None Particles=None
+   Workers=None Evaluations=None Acceptances=None/None

 The keys are to be read as follows: